kowainik/slist/README.md

     }
 ```

-As you can see along with the familiar list, it contains `Size` field that
+As you can see that along with the familiar list, it contains `Size` field that
 represents the size of the structure.
 Slists can be finite or infinite, and this
 is expressed with `Size`.